 What about the Habitats Regulations Assessment Screening Report?

 The Habitats Regulations Assessment Screening Report (HRA) is a document that HDC must legally produce which assesses any risks to internationally designated sites only i.e. Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites.
 Whilst it is really, really important that the LPA considers impacts on these extremely valuable sites, this is just one element of the evidence base and does not look at general wildlife or locally or nationally designated sites.

 Again the Sustainability Appraisal (SA) is a legal requirement and a document that will be repeatedly amended as the LPA work through the process of making a Local Plan.
 The main purpose of a SA is to appraise the social, environmental and economic effects of a plan from the outset.
 In order to help ensure that decisions are made that contribute to achieving sustainable development.
 The SA looks at all elements of sustainability, not specifically biodiversity.
 So again, whilst we will comment on the SA it is not a complete evidence base when it comes to nature.

-When will Sussex Wildlife Trust have a position?
+When will Sussex Wildlife Trust share its position?

 If the consultation goes ahead, we will try to publish our comments well before the deadline so that everyone can see what we think.
 We do not want to be premature and must make sure we consider all of the available evidence.
 We understand that people are very concerned about the amount of housing proposed in Horsham District and that they want to understand how they can influence this.
 We will do our best to help you understand the process and make sure that your comments are as effective as possible